wjtoth/academic-kickstart/content/comboptreading/_index.md

 To stay up to date please subscribe to our [mailing list](https://lists.uwaterloo.ca/mailman/listinfo/comboptreading).
 Please do not hesitate to contact Justin Toth or Sharat Ibrahimpur if you have any questions or suggestions.

-**We have a Youtube Channel Now** Head over to our [channel](https://www.youtube.com/channel/UCC12srd6zvCO5R5nymWbKYg) to recordings of previous talks
+**We have a Youtube Channel Now** Head over to our [channel](https://www.youtube.com/channel/UCC12srd6zvCO5R5nymWbKYg) to see recordings of previous talks